 How To Floss For Salmon

 Are you trying to fill the freezer but have no idea how to floss for salmon?
-Don’t worry, I didn’t either when I first got started.
+Don’t worry if you don’t know, I didn’t either when I first got started.
 Flossing for salmon is a technique used to catch fish, such as sockeye salmon, that are no longer eating.
-Instead of targeting fish with bait or flies, flossing is a technique where the angler uses weights and a long leader to thread the hook into the fish’s mouth.
+Instead of targeting fish with bait or flies, flossing is more a technique where the angler uses weights and a long leader to thread the hook into the fish’s mouth.
 If you think this sounds like an impossible task, you would be wrong, flossing is easy and it works.

 Most species of salmon are not eating when they enter freshwater, the Sockeye salmon in particular does not target bait.
-These animals will die after spawning and their run through freshwater is the last journey of their 3-year life.
+These animals will die after spawning and their run through freshwater is the last journey the fish will ever take.
 Experienced fishermen become perplexed when fishing a salmon river because the fish are jumping but none are biting.
-The flossing technique solves this problem.
-Instead of presenting a tasty morsel, the line and hook are forced into the fish’s mouth as they swim upriver.
+The flossing technique solves this problem, instead of presenting a tasty morsel, the line and hook are forced into the fish’s mouth as they swim upriver.

-All salmon species, and sockeye in particular, swim up river with their mouths open.
+Sockeye and all salmon species swim up river with their mouths open.
 And it’s this behavior that is used to catch them.
 Flossing requires using a long leader, I like to use at least 9ft of line stretching from the weights to the hook.
-The hook is sharp and I use a #6 octopus style.
+The hook is sharp and I prefer a #6 octopus style.
 On the hook I place a piece of yarn or a rubber fish egg.
 This helps the hook float better through the water column and helps keep it off the bottom.
-For the weights, I use lead split shot with an aluminum weight at the bottom to keep it from sliding down the leader.
-A properly weighted setup will allow you to feel the weights bouncing on the bottom, too much and you will constantly get snagged but too little and your hook will float above the fish’s heads.
+For the weights, I use lead split shot with an aluminum weight at the bottom to keep the others from sliding down the leader.
+Use enough to feel the weights bouncing on the bottom, too much and you will constantly get snagged but too little and your hook will float above the fish’s heads.

-You don’t need to cast far, I swing with 3 yards of line permanently out in front of me.
-Cast 10o’clock and pull the weight through the water, faster than the current but slow enough to feel the bottom.
-As the hook bounces down stream, feel for rocks, keeping your line tight to prevent snags and feel for fish.
+You don’t need to cast far, I keep about 10 yards of line permanently as I swing the flossing rig in front of me.
+Cast 10o’clock and lead the sinkers with your rod tip.
+As the hook bounces down stream, feel for rocks, keeping your hook from getting snagged.
+You are also feeling for bumps that let you know if a fish is on the line.
 Understanding the difference between a fish and a log is tricky at first but the more you do it, the easier it becomes.
 At the end of the drift, give the hook a good pull, just in case the line is inside a fish’s mouth, this last pull will set the hook on any salmon that are entangled with your line.
 Pull the weights our of the water and re-cast to the 10 o’clock position.
 With this technique, you will be able to hook a salmon in the mouth with a single hook and line.